19 to 28 April 2019 (10 days)

 Day 1: Arrival to Aberdeen

-We are by ship in Aberdeen and welcome you.
+We welcome you aboard the Flying Dutchman.
 Upon arrival, you will get to know the crew and the other participants.
 Then we raise the glasses on a nice journey.
 After dinner we throw off the lines and head for the Orkney Islands.
 We enjoy the untouched, wild nature of the Scottish coast.
 The rugged beauty, the silence on the water, the indescribable landscape, the rugged coastline with its surprising bays, the quiet fishing villages and the magnificent view of the islands in the distance.
 On the way we pass the imposing Keiss Castle.

 Day 2: Orkney Islands – Kirkwall